-From shopping to dining, its rich history, and the great outdoors - this Central Illinois town is a gem hidden in plain site.
+From shopping to dining, its rich history, and the great outdoors - this Central Illinois town is a gem hidden in plain sight.

 Swing by, stay a while, and discover Clinton, Illinois!